Configuration Validation with Large Language Models: Discussion and Future Work

 \section{Discussion and Future Work}

-\para{Improving effectiveness of LLMs as validators.} Despite the promising results, using LLMs directly as configuration validators like \fw is only a starting point to fully leverage LLMs' capabilities for configuration validation.
-Specifically, there are circumstances where \fw exhibits limitations and biases (\S\ref{sec:eval:diff}, \S\ref{sec:eval:bias}).
-One of the intricate aspects of configuration validation is understanding and validating \config dependencies.
-To address this, an initial step can be introduced where an LLM first tries to analyze the dependencies of the target configuration before validation.
-Moreover, integrating LLMs with automated configuration dependency discovery tools~\cite{chen:fse:20} can be helpful.
-For example, tools that use static taint analysis~\cite{chen:fse:20,wang:ase:23} or dynamic information flow analysis~\cite{attariyan:osdi:10,attariyan2012x} can be utilized to extract and analyze \config dependencies, which can then be fed as input to LLMs.
-This ensures that dependencies are accurately captured for LLMs.
+\para{Improving effectiveness of LLMs as validators.} Despite the promising results, using LLMs directly as configuration validators like \fw is a starting point to harness the ability of LLMs for configuration validation.
+Specifically, there are circumstances where LLMs show limitations and biases (\S\ref{sec:eval:diff}, \S\ref{sec:eval:bias}).
+One intricate aspect of configuration validation is understanding \config dependencies.
+Integrating LLMs with configuration dependency analysis~\cite{chen:fse:20} could be beneficial.

-To further enhance the understanding of LLMs, more information related to \configs can be incorporated, such as code comments, descriptions, change logs, and specifications.
-Such information can provide valuable context, which has been proven by the prior work~\cite{chen:arxiv:23,zhang2023multimodal,nedelkoski2019anomaly}.

-Moreover, we plan to investigate advanced prompting techniques, such as Chain-of-Thoughts (CoT) prompting~\cite{wei2022chain,wang:arxiv:23,zhang2022automatic}.
-In \config validation context, CoT prompting can mimic the reasoning process a system expert might follow during the validation process.
-By eliciting LLMs to generate intermediate reasoning steps leading to the validation answer, it not only makes the validation process more transparent but also potentially more accurate.
-This step-by-step reasoning may also help in identifying and rectifying biases in the model's validation process.
+We plan to investigate advanced prompting techniques, such as Chain-of-Thoughts (CoT)~\cite{wei2022chain,wang:arxiv:23,zhang2022automatic}.
+For \config validation, CoT prompting can potentially mimic the reasoning process of a human expert.
+By eliciting LLMs to generate intermediate reasoning steps toward the validation results, it makes the validation more transparent and potentially more accurate.
+We also plan to explore extending Ciri into a multi-agent framework, where Ciri can interact with additional tools such as Ctest~\cite{sun:osdi:20} and Cdep~\cite{chen:fse:20} through agent frameworks such as LangChain~\cite{langchain} and AutoGen~\cite{wu2023autogen}.

 Lastly, integrating user feedback loops can be valuable.
-With user feedback on validation results, the iterative procedure can refine LLMs over time, leading to more accurate results.
+With user feedback on validation results, the iterative procedure can refine LLMs over time, leading to more accurate responses.